BrandnerKasper/URTSR/README.md

 - Town = T

 16800 (LR, HR) frame pairs.
-For more information please checkout [https://gitlab.informatik.uni-wuerzburg.de/Brandner/generate_ue_stylized_data](https://gitlab.informatik.uni-wuerzburg.de/Brandner/generate_ue_stylized_data)
+For more information please check out [https://gitlab.informatik.uni-wuerzburg.de/Brandner/generate_ue_stylized_data](https://gitlab.informatik.uni-wuerzburg.de/Brandner/generate_ue_stylized_data)

 An example of how such a frame pair looks like can be seen here: